 9) Cloud Virtualisation

-Cloud Virtualisation forms the backbone of cloud computing, enabling the creation and management of virtual resources in a cloud environment.
+Cloud Virtualisation forms the backbone of Cloud Computing, allowing for creating and managing of virtual resources in a Cloud environment.
 This approach includes virtualising servers, networks, and storage to deliver scalable, on-demand services.

-Leading cloud providers like Amason Web Services (AWS), Microsoft Asure, and Google Cloud Platform heavily rely on cloud Virtualisation.
+Leading Cloud providers like Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform heavily rely on Cloud Virtualisation.
 It allows users to provision and de-provision resources dynamically, optimising cost and ensuring flexibility.

 Cloud Virtualisation accelerates innovation by providing a scalable infrastructure for deploying applications and services, making it a fundamental technology in the era of modern computing and digital transformation.